CSCfi/csc-user-guide/docs/support/tutorials/env-guide/commands-for-data-processing.md

 large data sets.
 However, plain linux tools have their limitations.
 If you are going to do more complex data management, scripting languages like Python and Perl may be more efficient tools to use.
-In the case of numerical data many application programs, for example [R], provides tools for both complex analysis tasks and automating the analysis.
+In the case of numerical data many application programs, for example R, provides tools for both complex analysis tasks and automating the analysis.